-Natasha Sharma is a TEDx Speaker, Psychotherapist, TV/Media Personality, and "Doctor of Psychology" Candidate.
+Dr. Natasha Sharma is an Author, TEDx Speaker, Emotional Fitness Expert, and TV/Media Personality.
 She is also the author of The Kindness Journal, owner of NKS Therapy, and a Co-Founder of Rule Your Emotions.

 In 2007 Natasha walked away from her 6-figure salary job that "a million girls would kill for" to study psychology at Johns Hopkins.
 Since then, she has been devoted to inspiring and helping others to master emotional fitness, learn how to be happier, and live their most fulfilling lives, counselling thousands of individuals and couples.

 Natasha's expert advice been featured frequently in the Media including The Globe & Mail, The Toronto Star, The Huffington Post, and Elle Canada.
 She appears regularly as a guest on Breakfast Television and as a commentator on programs like Global News, The Morning Show, and Global National.